fisherm123/strikerrank/strikerrank/sql/README.md

 **Postgresql Server:**

-Our database was managed through a Postgresql server which our web app connects to using the psycopg2 Python library.
-A dump of the database is included in the srdb.sql file.
+Our database was managed and created through the pgAdmin tool and hosted on a postgres server which our web app connects to using the psycopg2 Python library.
+A dump of the database created in pgAdmin is included in the srdb.sql file.

 **Database Layout:**